awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 for data transferred.

 The sample VPC provided in this solution makes use of VPC Endpoints, which have an hourly cost as well as data transfer cost.
-You can choose to use this sample VPC, however it may be more cost-efficient to use an existing suitable VPC in your account if one exists.
+You can choose to use this sample VPC, however it may be more cost-efficient to use an existing suitable VPC in your account if you have one.

 * [Amazon VPC Pricing]
 * [AWS PrivateLink Pricing]